Ultimate Resource Guide

 The Business Impact of Reviews

-Reviews don't just influence consumer decisions—they directly impact your bottom line:
+Reviews don't just influence consumer decisions — they directly impact your bottom line:

-Each 1-star increase on Yelp
+Each 1-star increase on Yelp+5-9% revenue

-Businesses with 4+ stars
+Businesses with 4+ stars28% more clicks

-One negative review costs
+One negative review costs~30 lost customers

-Below 4-star rating
+Below 4-star rating50% won't consider

 DG Agency Insight

-In our work with 100+ local businesses in Riverside County, we've found that businesses with active review management strategies see 40% more inbound leads than those without.
-The difference isn't just in star ratings—it's in review recency and response patterns.
+In our work with 100+ local businesses in Riverside County, we've found that businesses with active review management strategies see 40% more inbound leadsthan those without.
+The difference isn't just in star ratings — it's in review recency and response patterns.

 Chapter 2: The Psychology of Reviews